 What really sets Duda apart from the others is its ability to create a beautiful and functional site with little work on your part.

-Duda is designed for teams and agencies, so there are plenty of multi-user and project management tools.
-Most of us will never need to use those features, but they’re there in case you do.
+Duda is designed for teams and agencies, so there are plenty of multi-user and project management features available.
+Most of us will never need to use them, but they’re there in case you do.